-- Participate in regular, ongoing technical assistance with the NSO-NFP and the Division of Public Health MIECHV Program through a combination of communications and materials that are in-person, by telephone, online, and written. - Maintain resource and referral systems, including primary health care, mental health services, employment assistance, child care, alcohol or other drug treatment, and both formal and informal support services, that are kept current and made accessible to the team of nurse home visitors. - Conduct outreach activities to educate community partners on the Nurse-Family Partnership and work collaboratively with CapStrats/Blount Street Advisors on a community marketing plan. - Maintain a community NFP advisory board/committee. - Enroll and maintain first-time, low-income mothers.
+- Participate in regular, ongoing technical assistance with the NSO-NFP and the Division of Child and Family Health MIECHV Program through a combination of communications and materials that are in-person, by telephone, online, and written. - Maintain resource and referral systems, including primary health care, mental health services, employment assistance, child care, alcohol or other drug treatment, and both formal and informal support services, that are kept current and made accessible to the team of nurse home visitors. - Maintain a community NFP advisory board/committee. - Enroll and maintain first-time, low-income mothers.
 Nurse home visitors shall carry a caseload of no more than 25 mothers at any given time.
-Ideally, participants are enrolled early in the second trimester (14-16 weeks gestation); however, participants must be enrolled by 28 weeks gestation. - Provide home visits to enrolled participants per NFP curriculum and with the prescribed frequency and duration.
-[Weekly visits in the first month of enrollment; every other week until the baby is born; weekly for the first six weeks after the baby is born; every other week through the child's first birthday; every-other-week until the baby is 21 months; and monthly until the baby is 2 years old].
+Ideally, participants are enrolled early in the second trimester (14-16 weeks gestation); however, participants must be enrolled by 28 weeks gestation. - Provide home visits to enrolled participants per the NFP curriculum and with the prescribed frequency and duration.
+[Weekly visits in the first month of enrollment; every other week until the baby is born; weekly for the first six weeks after the baby is born; every other week through the child's first birthday; every other week until the baby is 21 months; and monthly until the baby is 2 years old].

-The program is managed through the central office staff by the North Carolina Maternal, Infant and Early Childhood Home Visiting (MIECHV) Program.
-The MIECHV Program employees a State Nurse Consultant to provide technical assistance, training and monitoring for all NFP sites.
-The National Service Office for the Nurse-Family Partnership monitors program quality through the collection and distribution of program implementation and outcome information on the mother's and their children enrolled in the program.
-In collaboration with the NSO-NFP, DPH and the projects will review data collected for determining ongoing quality improvement and to ensure program fidelity.
+The program is managed through the central office staff by the North Carolina Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program.
+The MIECHV Program employs a State Nurse Consultant to provide technical assistance, training, and monitoring for all NFP sites.
+The National Service Office for the Nurse-Family Partnership monitors program quality through the collection and distribution of program implementation and outcome information on the mothers and their children enrolled in the program.
+In collaboration with the NSO-NFP, DCFW, and the projects will review data collected for determining ongoing quality improvement and to ensure program fidelity.